DeepAstronomy/ExoplanetRadio/_pages/about.md

 permalink: /about/
 #tagline: "tagline"
 ---
+# This Site is Written by a Person

+Let's get this out of the way first: this site is not automatically generated, scraped from other websites, algorithmically correct, nor written by an AI.
+This site is written, episodes recorded, and site maintained by me, the guy on the left margin of this page.
+While this is a one-man operation for now, I do not plan for it to stay that way.
+Deep Astronomy is growing, we are creating new projects and content all the time and all of it by human beings who are thinking about what gets published.
+OK, back to our regularly scheduled About Page:

 # What's All This Then?

 As of this writing, things are just getting started so please [Contact Us](/contact/) with any questions or ideas for episodes.
 We are excited to be producing this new podcast and can't wait to hear what people think!